forcedotcom/cli/releasenotes/sf/README.md

     `sf doctor --plugin @salesforce/plugin-deploy-retrieve`

-    We've made it really easy to create a GitHub issue: just use the `--createissue` flag, enter a title at the prompt, and a browser window automatically opens with a partially-filled GitHub issue.
-Just finish entering information about your specific issue, click **Submit new issue**, and you're done.
+    We've made it really easy to create a GitHub issue: specify the `--createissue` flag, enter a title at the prompt, and a browser window automatically opens with a partially-filled GitHub issue.
+Enter the remaining information about your specific issue, click **Submit new issue**, and you're done.
 Easy peasy!

     The CLI doctor is in and ready to diagnose all your problems!